SitecoreSupport/Sitecore.Support.96740.104142.108165/readme.md

 # Sitecore.Support.96740.104142.108165
-**96740**: Dependencies are not indexed if referring item is exluded from indexing.
+**96740**: Dependencies are not indexed if referring item is excluded from indexing.

 **104142** (also known as 108165): The search index uses only the first crawler that is assigned to it and ignores any other crawlers.